 Emanuel “Book” Richardson is the prototype of a basketball teammate.
-As a player for the Pitt-Johnstown Mountain Cats, he set the school's career record for assists.
+As a player for the Pitt-Johnstown Mountain Cats, he set the school's single-season and single-game records for assists.
 And, as an assistant coach for the Arizona Wildcats, Richardson’s ability to recruit has made his team a regular in in the NCAA tournament's March Madness.

 Richardson led NCAA Division II in assists per game in 1996-97 and helped the Mountain Cats advance to the school's first two NCAA Tournament appearances.